Shelpin/aeternalsv2/tech_plan_26_03.md

 - Resolve the ElizaOS core dependency issue
 - Complete the integration between relay server and agent runtime
 - Validate full end-to-end communication with actual running agents
+- Fine-tune agent response thresholds for more natural conversations
+- Improve conversation starters for more engaging autonomous interactions

 This document updates the implementation roadmap and technical details based on our recent findings and successful fixes.